spree/spree/guides/content/integration/message_basics.md

 It's not important to understand exactly how these API differences result in a message.
 For the purposes of this guide it is sufficient for you to understand that changes to Orders, Payments, Shipments, etc. come in via a scheduled polling action at regular intervals.
 The result of this will be a series of appropriate messages relevant to the state change.

-For example, if the API poller comes back with a message that the Integrator is not already aware of, then this results in an `order:new` message.
+For example, if the API poller comes back with an order that the Integrator is not already aware of, then this results in an `order:new` message.
 If the order already existed but the API poller was showing some kind of change (ex. a change in quantity for a line item) then an `order:update` message would be generated instead.

-Finally, in some instances an update to an order can result in a more specific message being generated.
-For instance, if the order status was changed from 'complete' to 'canceled' an `order:cancel` message would be produced instead of the more general `order:update`.
+Finally, in some instances, an update to an order can result in a more specific message being generated.
+For instance, if the order status was changed from `complete` to `canceled` an `order:cancel` message would be produced instead of the more general `order:update`.

 ***
 See the specific [Message](messages_overview) guides for more details on each of these and other message types.